sunsibar/docs-software_devel/book/software_devel/getting_started.md

   duckietown/rpi-ros-kinetic-roscore
 ```

-You can start a ROS environment on your laptop, that connects to the Duckiebot ROS Master:
+You can start a ROS environment on your laptop, which connects to the Duckiebot ROS Master:

 ```
 nvidia-docker run -it --rm --name ros \